-Welcome to the LIBLINK Initiative’s webpage.
+Welcome to Liblink.
 This Initiative encompasses a group of institutions that provide bibliographic services, sharing their Library assets.
-The various institutions that make part of LIBLINK undertake developments and projects to better handle information with a view to creating knowledge and promoting education, as well as producing more and better human resources.
-This Initiative supports the Open Access movement.
-Additionally, the section LINKS features links to a series of Libraries and Digital Repositories that provide free and open access to their contents, as well as magazines that grant open access to their articles.
+The various institutions that make part of Liblink undertake developments and projects to improve information handling in order to create knowledge and subsequently promote education so that more and better human resources are produced.
+This Initiative supports the Open Access movement that provides unrestricted access via the Internet to peer-reviewed scholarly research.
 Joining the project is very easy and here you will find all the information you need.
-We encourage you to join the LIBLINK community to grow with us.
+We encourage you to join the Liblink community to grow with us..

 The LibLink initiative fosters knowledge socialization through a network of professionals and common resources, sharing libraries that belong to Education Institutions members of the Ibero American Science and Technology Education Consortium.
 Its goals include sharing research, experiences and developments on the different international forums that belong to the Information Sciences area and their complementary topics.
 LibLink’s mission is to help library personnel and Information professionals develop knowledge and skills in Information Systems management.